grantbow/fit/docs/FIT.md

-Centralized lists can provide status quickly and show some relation between the issues, but without a way to make a copy locally you can not access the system when on the go.
+Centralized lists can provide status quickly and show some relation between the issues, but without a way to make a copy locally you can not access the system without a network connection.

 A little more structure, just enough, makes a huge difference.

 ## FIT Conventions/Format - One Directory Per Issue

-It is surprising how often an employer or project does not already provide an adequate system for recording important issues in a trusted, reliable system so that issues will not fall through the cracks.
+It is surprising how often an employer or project, despite perhaps the best of intentions, does not already provide an adequate system for recording important issues in a trusted, reliable system so that issues will not get lost.

 The conventions consist of directories for each issue that contain a mandatory Description file, tag files and any needed support files.

 The few necessary parts of an issue are described for clarity.

-### issues top directory
+### fit top directory

-A top level `issues/` directory holds one descriptively named directory per issue.
+A top level `fit/` directory holds one descriptively named directory per issue.

 Human readable directory names provide context.